Print

 Instructions

-1. Pour ¼ cup cold water into the bowl of a stand mixer and sprinkle the gelatin over the top, mix on high for 1 minute.
-Then soak for 9 minutes.
+1. Pour ¼ cup cold water into the bowl of a stand mixer and sprinkle the unflavored gelatine over the top of the water.
+Mix on high for 1 minute, then let it sit for 9 minutes to allow the unflavored gelatine to “bloom”

-2. While that mixes, line an eighth sheet pan (Approximatley 10.1″ x 7″ x 1.1″) with parchment paper and spray with vegetable oil.
-Set aside.
+2. While that blooms, line an eighth sheet pan (approximately 10.1″ x 7″ x 1.1″) with parchment paper and spray with all purpose baking spray and set aside.

-3. In a saucepan, combine the sugar, starwberry powder, corn syrup, strawberry flavoring, and ⅛ cup water; bring to a boil.
+3. In a medium saucepan, combine the cane sugar, freeze dried strawberry powder, light corn syrup, strawberry flavoring, and ⅛ cup water; bring to a boil.
 Boil for 1 minute.

 4. Using an electric mixer (I use my stand mixer, but if all you have is a hand mixer, use that).
 Slowly (and carefully) drizzle the sugar syrup into the mixing bowl with the mixer on low spead.
 Once all is add increase to medium-low speed for about 2 minutes, increase the speed to high and continue beating until the mixture becomes very fluffy and almost triped in size (about 10 minutes).